mnielsen/finding_scenius/finding_scenius.md

 Torvalds's comment illustrates the attitude many technical people have about discussions of "soft" human-centred subjects.
-And I'm acutely aware that this essay fits this bill just as much as do books such as Covery's.
+And I'm acutely aware that this essay is an example of such.
 We don't yet have a science which answers questions such as how to live an effective and meaningful life, how to create a great creative scene, and so on.
 But such questions still matter, and so self-help books and essays rack up sales and pageviews.

 Many in the intellectual elite sneer at such self-help as witch-doctory.
 "It's not real science", they say.
 True.
 But, and